 The concern regarding fragmentation is exacerbated by the presence of tortoise exclusion fencing along Cottonwood Springs Road, forming an absolute barrier to Mojave desert tortoise east-west movement across Reserve Zone 3.
-With construction of the highway, Reserve Zone 3 would be fractured into four divided units, east and west of Cottonwood Springs Road (refer to Table 3.5-10) and north and south of the Northern Corridor (USFWS 2015; refer to Table 3.5-10).
+With construction of the highway, Reserve Zone 3 would be fractured into four divided units, east and west of Cottonwood Springs Road, north and south of the Northern Corridor (USFWS 2015; refer to Table 3.5-11).
+An additional segregated unit is west of Red Hills Parkway, which is not included in this analysis because it is outside the area of effects.
+The T-Bone Mesa Alignment is the farthest north and would create the largest habitat fragment to the south, which in turn results in a smaller habitat block to the north.
+Edge effects would likely become more pronounced where fragments of tortoise habitat narrow, as between the ROW and Reserve boundary where the edge to area ratio increases.
 The continued fragmentation compromises the integrity of the entire Reserve (USFWS 2015).
 As the functional population is reduced in size, the susceptibility to stochastic events increases.

-To maintain connectivity and reduce the effects of habitat fragmentation from the 500-foot-wide (152-meter) Northern Corridor highway, crossing structures (e.g., culverts, viaducts, or bridges) would be provided in appropriate locations not less than every 254 meters (834 feet) apart to accommodate nesting females to support demographics on both sides of the roadway.
-It is likely that bridges and viaducts would be more effective at maintaining desert tortoise habitat and population connectivity as compared to culverts.
+To maintain connectivity and reduce the effects of habitat fragmentation from the 500-footwide (152-meter) proposed Northern Corridor highway, crossing structures (e.g., culverts, viaducts, or bridges) would be provided in appropriate locations.
+The spacing and design would be based on site-specific conditions.
+The size, structure, design, and location of each structure would influence its effectiveness in facilitating passage of tortoises.
+It has been suggested that bridges and viaducts may be more effective at maintaining desert tortoise habitat and population connectivity as compared to culverts because wash habitats have higher potential for use by tortoises (USFWS 2014b, Lesbarrères and Fahrig 2012).
 Bridging large washes with elevated structures provides habitat linkages where Mojave desert tortoises may continue to live and interact with other Mojave desert tortoises.
 This would also reduce destruction of burrows, which tend to be concentrated along washes and exposed bedrock shelves forming canyon walls above the wash.
+Both density and topography are factors that are used to locate crossing structures appropriately.
 However, the design and location of crossing structures have not been finalized, because they would be identified through the final engineering and design process for the selected alternative in compliance with applicable ROW stipulations.
-With approval of a highway alternative through the Reserve, Washington County would provide funding and technical assistance to UDOT for culverts under Cottonwood Springs Road within Reserve Zone 3 that would help restore some of the potential for Mojave desert tortoise movement across this preexisting internal barrier.
-Even with crossing structures, Mojave desert tortoises south of the Northern Corridor alignment remain relatively fragmented.
-The cumulative desert tortoise home range averages 1.5 square miles (Berry 1986), and all desert tortoises south of this alignment would be impacted by the roadway.
-The T-Bone Mesa Alignment results in more acres fragmented south of the ROW than other alternatives and more related habitat fragmentation (2,652 acres) as compared to the more southerly alignments (refer to Table 3.5-10).
+With approval of a highway alternative through the Reserve, Washington County would construct culverts under Cottonwood Springs Road within Reserve Zone 3 that would help restore some of the potential for Mojave desert tortoise movement across this preexisting internal barrier.
+Even with crossing structures.
+Mojave desert tortoises south of the Northern Corridor alignment remain relatively fragmented and would be impacted by the roadway.
+The T-Bone Mesa Alignment results in more acres fragmented south of the ROW than other alternatives and more related habitat fragmentation (2,313 acres) as compared to the more southerly alignments (refer to Table 3.5-11).